commitizen-tools/commitizen/docs/index.md

     info                show information about the cz
     schema              show commit schema
-    bump                bump semantic version based on the git log check               validates that a commit message matches the commitizen schema init                init commitizen configuration
+    bump                bump semantic version based on the git log version             get the version of the installed commitizen or the current project (default: installed commitizen)
+    check               validates that a commit message matches the commitizen schema init                init commitizen configuration
 ```